poissonconsulting/klexdatr/README.md

 the Northwest Power and Conservation Council’s Fish and Wildlife Program, in co-operation with the Idaho Department of Fish and Game (IDFG), and the Kootenai Tribe of Idaho (KTOI).
-The Freshwater Fish Society of British Columbia (FFSBC) provided tag rewards.
+The Freshwater Fish Society of British Columbia (FFSBC) provided tag rewards